whyfle/vista/README.md

-# Vista — GitHub-Backed Universal Linux Package Manager
+# Vista — Universal Linux Package Manager

 > Tell Vista what you want.
 Vista figures out how your Linux system should install it.